By Diane Hwang

 - Climbing stairs

-If you have diabetes, take care to drink plenty of water and check your blood sugar before and after exercising.
-Your blood sugar should be less than 250 mg/dl before exercising.
+If you have diabetes, take care to drink plenty of water and check your blood sugar levels before and after exercising.
+Your blood sugar level should be less than 250 mg/dl before exercising.
 Exercising with blood sugar higher than 250 mg/dl may cause ketoacidosis in people with Type 1 diabetes.
-This can be a life threatening condition that is caused by a lack of insulin in the body.
+This condition can be life-threatening and is caused by a lack of insulin in the body.

-There are many different types of glucose monitoring devices available, from manual glucose monitors and strips, to automatic bluetooth-enabled devices that can be read anytime from an app on your cell phone.
-Depending on your condition, you may need to monitor your blood sugar and A1C levels.
-For some, this means checking your levels multiple times throughout each day.
-For others, they may need to check it less frequently.
+There are many different types of glucose monitoring devices available, from manual glucose monitors and strips to automatic Bluetooth-enabled devices that can be accessed anytime from a phone app.
+Depending on your condition, you may need to monitor your blood sugar and A1C levels throughout the day.
+For some, this means checking your levels multiple times each day while others may need to check it less frequently.

 Your doctor will give you specific instructions on when, how, and how often you will need to monitor your blood sugar and A1C levels.
-You’ll also want to make regular visits with your doctor to monitor your blood pressure, cholesterol, and the general health of your eyes, feet, and teeth.
+You’ll also want to make regular visits with your doctor to monitor your blood pressure and cholesterol as well as the general health of your eyes, feet, and teeth.

-The most important care tip to improve how diabetes affects your body is to properly take your medication.
+The most important care tip to improve how diabetes affects your body is to take your medication as prescribed.
 Learn exactly what pills and insulins you have been prescribed and take them as directed by your doctor.
 Keep a list of your current medications and set reminders on your cell phone for when they need to be taken.
-You should also set reminders for when you need to refill your prescriptions.
+You should also set reminders for prescription refills.
 Always talk to your doctor about any side effects that you experience and any concerns you may have about the medications.

-Some lifestyle habits can increase your risk for complications with diabetes.
+Some lifestyle habits can increase your risk for complications caused by diabetes.
 These include smoking cigarettes and maintaining a high body mass index (BMI).
 Reduce your risk for complications by quitting smoking and losing weight.
-Reducing your risk with diabetes also means going to regular health care checkups with your doctor and dentist.
+Reducing your risk with diabetes also means going to regular health care check-ups with your doctor and dentist.
 When health issues do arise from diabetes, it’s always best that they are caught early and managed before they can progress.

-Learning how to live with diabetes and improve your condition is tough.
+Improve your outlook as a diabetic can be tough.
 It causes extra stress, additional health problems, and can even lead to depression.
-Get the support of your family and friends to help you through tough times and to help you be successful in your lifestyle changes.
-There are also many support groups that meet in person and online that can be your rock when you need it.
-When working towards these diabetes health care tips, set realistic goals that you can achieve.
+Get the support of your family and friends to help you stick to the lifestyle changes you have made.
+There are also many support groups that can be your rock when you need it.
+When working towards these diabetes health care tips, always remember to set realistic goals that you can achieve!